The Parameterized Complexity of Domination-type Problems and Application to Linear Codes: Blind Multi-Tape Non-Determinis tic Turing Machine

-A \emph{blind} Turing machine is a Turing Machine with the capability to do `blind' transitions, i.e. transitions which do not depend on the symbol under the head.
-Blind transitions are of interest in the multitape case since a single blind transition can be seen as a shortcut for up to $|\Sigma|^m$ transitions, where $\Sigma$ is the alphabet and $m$ the number of tapes.
-For the description of the transitions of a Blind m-Tape Turing Machine $M=(\Sigma,Q,\Delta)$, we introduce a neutral symbol `$\_$' and define the transitions as: $\Delta \subseteq \underline \Sigma^m \times Q \times \underline \Sigma^m \times Q \times [\mone,1]^m$, where $\underline \Sigma = \Sigma \cup \{\_\} $.
+A \emph{blind} Turing machine is a Turing Machine able to do `blind' transitions, i.e. transitions which do not depend on the symbol under the head.
+Blind transitions are of interest in the multi-tape case when the size of the Turing machine (i.e. the number of defined transitions) matters, since a single blind transition can be seen as a shortcut for up to $|\Gamma|^m$ transitions, where $\Gamma$ is the alphabet and $m$ the number of tapes.
+For the description of the transitions of a blind m-tape Turing Machine $M=(Q,\Gamma,\Delta,\Sigma,b,q_I,Q_A)$, we introduce a neutral symbol `$\tspace$' and define the transitions as: $\Delta \subseteq \underline \Gamma^m \times Q \times \underline \Gamma^m \times Q \times \{(-1),0,(+1)\}^m$, where $\underline \Gamma = \Gamma \cup \{\tspace\} $.
 A neutral symbol on the left part means that the transition can be applied whatever the symbol of the alphabet on the corresponding tape is, and a neutral symbol on the right part means that the symbol on the tape is kept.
-For instance $\langle \_,\_,q,a,a,q,0,0\rangle$ is a blind transition of a $2$-tape machine which, whatever the symbols under the heads are, changes the internal state $q$ into $q'$ and writes `$a$' on both tapes ; $\langle \_^m,q,\_^m,q,1^m\rangle$ (where $\sigma^m$ stands for $\sigma,\ldots,\sigma$, $m$ times) is a blind transition of a $m$-tape machine which moves all the $m$ heads to the write without modifying the content of the tapes.
+For instance $\langle \tspace\ \tspace,q,aa,q',00\rangle$ is a blind transition of a $2$-tape machine which, whatever the symbols under the heads are, changes the internal state $q$ into $q'$ and writes `$a$' on both tapes. $\langle \tspace^m,q,\tspace^m,q,1^m\rangle$ (where $\sigma^m$ stands for $\sigma,\ldots,\sigma$, $m$ times) is a blind transition of a $m$-tape machine which moves all the $m$ heads to the right without modifying the content of the tapes.